Aftermath of World War II: Korea

 At the Yalta Conference, the Allies agreed that an undivided post-war Korea would be placed under four-power multinational trusteeship.
 After Japan's surrender, this agreement was modified to a joint Soviet-American occupation of Korea.
 The agreement was that Korea would be divided and occupied by the Soviets from the north and the Americans from the south.

-Korea, formerly under Japanese rule, and which had been partially occupied by the Red Army following the Soviet Union's entry into the war against Japan, was divided at the 38th parallel on the orders of the US War Department.
-A US military government in southern Korea was established in the capital city of Seoul.
+Korea, formerly under Japanese rule, and which had been partially occupied by the Red Army following the Soviet Union's entry into the war against Japan, was divided at the 38th parallel on the orders of the U.S. Department of War.
+A U.S. military government in southern Korea was established in the capital city of Seoul.
 The American military commander, Lt.
 Gen. John R. Hodge, enlisted many former Japanese administrative officials to serve in this government.
 North of the military line, the Soviets administered the disarming and demobilisation of repatriated Korean nationalist guerrillas who had fought on the side of Chinese nationalists against the Japanese in Manchuria during World War II.
 Simultaneously, the Soviets enabled a build-up of heavy armaments to pro-communist forces in the north.
 The military line became a political line in 1948, when separate republics emerged on both sides of the 38th parallel, each republic claiming to be the legitimate government of Korea.
 It culminated in the north invading the south, start of the Korean War two years later.